 What are the entry requirements for the Return to Practice course?

-You will need to provide evidence of lapsed registration of between 3-15 years.
+You will need to provide evidence of lapsed registration of between three to 15 years.
 This is in the form of an NMC Statement of Entry which you can get from the NMC.
 You will need to quote your NMC PIN and the name you were originally registered under.

 Are there course fees?